 You collect those names and email addresses, then you continue sending those prospects resources.
 You already know what legal issue they’re facing, so it’s just a matter of sending them more information and tools that will be useful.

 In basic terms, that’s how you get more clients using content marketing.
-Most of the buying process is done through research online before a call, so you need to make yourself useful to all those prospects who are still “doing their homework.”
+Most of the buying process is done through online research before a call, so you need to make yourself useful to all those prospects who are still “doing their homework.”
 Give them value and help them through the process so they’ll remember you when they are finally ready to buy.

 Your website will climb up in search results if you get SEO done right, but that will take time.
 If you’re a new lawyer and want to get your first customers, you can do it through some marketing channels.

 What can you do to maximize results fast?